IPv6 in Real Life

 In particular, I've been arguing with many people over the years that, despite increasing adoption from the point of view of providers, there's very little interest from the point of view of end users, since outside of big tech, most of the websites people need to visit for their "daily life" do not support IPv6 at all.

-previous employers are interested in IPv6 enough to have public trackers on adoption, and this project is totally unrelated to both, measuring a completely different metric and
+Full disclosure here: both my current and previous employers are interested in IPv6 enough to have public trackers on adoption, and this project is totally unrelated to both, measuring a completely different metric and it is my personal opinion, not reflecting my employer's.

 Metric and Measurement